Storm King Park viewpoint over the Hudson Valley

 Partner lanes (clear roles, less chaos)

-Conveners, municipal sponsors, developers/engineers, feedstock anchors, and grant leads each have a defined job to keep momentum.
+Conveners, municipal sponsors, developers, feedstock anchors, and grant leads each have a defined job to keep momentum.
+We layer negotiation guardrails, red-flag callouts, and status checks so scope stays clear.

 Coalition OS Weekly cadence Named owners